ecombee28/react-emdb/README.md

 # Things I learned

 The reason I chose to create this application is because I love movies and when I came across the IMDB api and began to think of all the things I could do with it.
-Now that this application is complete I have learned more about React like the importance of creating small re-usable components that are easily tested.
+Now that this application is complete I have learned more about React like the importance of creating small re-usable components that can be easily tested.

 # Live site
 https://emdb.live/